-We intuitively understand that, dependent on the task, the usefulness of the introduced bias varies.
-Next, we empirically evaluate the influence of features and compare the performance of the linear and the nonlinear encoder with and without the bias of features.
+Intuitively it is clear that, depending on the task, the usefulness of the introduced bias might vary.
+We empirically evaluate the influence of features and compare the performance of the linear and the nonlinear encoder with and without the bias of features.